 When accepting and handling deer, especially from Michigan’s CWD Core Area or Management Zones and other areas where CWD has been detected in deer, wear rubber or latex gloves.
 Ask the following questions on incoming deer:

 - Was the deer taken to a DNR check station?

-If you are processing deer from DMU 333 or 359, the waste, inedible materials, spinal cord, brain tissue and other material must be handled in a specific manner.
+If you are processing deer from the CWD Core Area or Management Zone, the waste, inedible materials, spinal cord, brain tissue and other material should be handled in a specific manner.
 Waste created from the processing of the carcass should be bagged and sent directly to a landfill.
-Do not render, burn, compost, or place in the environment parts from deer that potentially have CWD as this could contaminate the environment or soil and spread the disease.
-Additional recommendations are available from the Wisconsin Department of Natural Resources.
+Do not render, burn, compost, or place in the environment parts from deer that potentially have CWD, as this could contaminate the environment or soil and spread the disease.

-Segregate any suspect venison from larger comingled batches of sausages/snack sticks/etc. and do not process until the test results come back negative.
-Additional processing protocols, including sanitizing knives, equipment and surfaces in a 50% bleach 50% water sanitizing solution for one hour, to help stop the spread of CWD.
-More information can be found online.
+Separate any suspect venison from larger comingled batches of sausages/snack sticks/etc. and do not process until the test results come back negative.
+Additional processing protocols, including sanitizing knives, equipment and surfaces in a 50 percent bleach 50 percent water sanitizing solution for one hour, help stop the spread of CWD.

 Printer-friendly Meat Processor Deer/Venison Intake Recommendations and Meat Processor Deer/Venison Processing Recommendation resources are available online from Michigan State University (MSU) Extension.
 Share this information with your employees.